damianhakert/damianhakert.github.io/source/handbook/sales/index.html.md

 1. Client paid via Credit Card through the web portal (terms are agreed upon sign up)
   * Renewals for clients who made their purchase via the web portal; therefore agreed to terms of service, a signd quote is not necessary to close the opportunity.
 Just need to make sure an invoice (Credit Card) was charged.
 1. Prospect has returned a signed quote (attach to the opportunity).
-Quote is needed for purchases not made via web portal and to confirm what was purchased, the effective dates and the cost.
+Quote required for all purchases not made via web portal in order to confirm products purchased, # of seats, term and pricing.
 Quote is also needed to confirm they agree to terms and conditions.
-  * If a PO is received, we need to received a signed quote showing the seats purchased, cost and effective date for the license.
-The accepting terms of service language can be removed but click-thru EULA needs to be checked when sending out the license key.
+  * If a PO is received, we need to received a signed quote showing the products, # of users, term and pricing of the subscription.
+The acceptance of terms language can be removed but click-thru EULA needs to be checked when sending out the license key.

 Once the above has happened, please make sure the following actions are done: